kyma-project/test-infra/prow/images/buildpack-node/README.md

-# Buildpack Node Docker Image
+# Buildpack Node.js Docker Image

 ## Overview

-This folder contains the Buildpack Node image that is based on the Bootstrap image.
-Use it to build node components.
+This folder contains the Buildpack Node.js image that is based on the Bootstrap image.
+Use it to build Node.js components.

 The image consists of: